habari-extras/simpleblacklist/readme.txt

 Cleanup

-1. The plugin places several items in your Options table.
+1. The plugin places items in your Options table.
 All are prepended with 'simpleblacklist__'.
 You can safely delete these entries after you uninstall the plugin.

 Changelog
+Version 1.4
+Updated: More trunk-enabled cleanup.

 Version 1.3.3
 Updated: Works with 0.7 XML changes per r3624.